Coderakid01/Hisbiscus-WSN-Collection/README.md

   </br>

-   <h3>In this collection commonly we will be using Hibiscus Sense either 1 or more</h3>
+   <h3>In this collection commonly we will be using Hibiscus Sense either 1 or more for every tutorial. yes 100% Hibiscus only but feel free to modify this code and addon more hardware for your own convinience.</h3>
   <li>Hibiscus Sense. <b><a href="https://myduino.com/product/myd-036/" target="_blank"> Click here to buy Hibiscus Sense</a></b></li>

   </br>